Bobby Womack: 1967–1972: Early solo career

-Circa 1965, Womack relocated to Memphis where he worked at Chips Moman's American Studios.
-He played guitar on recordings by Joe Tex and the Box Tops.
-Womack played guitar on several of Aretha Franklin's albums, including Lady Soul, but not on the hit song "Chain of Fools", as erroneously reported.
+Circa 1965, Womack relocated to Memphis, Tennessee, where he worked at Chips Moman's American Studios.
+Womack played guitar on recordings by Joe Tex and the Box Tops, and he played guitar on several of Aretha Franklin's albums, including Lady Soul, but not on the hit song "Chain of Fools", as erroneously reported.
 His work as a songwriter caught the ear of music executives after Wilson Pickett took a liking to some of Womack's songs and insisted on recording them.
 Among the songs were "I'm a Midnight Mover" and "I'm in Love".

 In 1968, Bobby signed with Minit Records and recorded his first solo album, Fly Me to the Moon, where he scored his first major hit with a cover of the Mamas and the Papas's "California Dreamin'".
 In 1969, Womack forged a partnership with Gábor Szabó and with Szabó, penned the instrumental "Breezin'", later a hit for George Benson.
 Womack also worked with rock musicians Sly and the Family Stone and Janis Joplin, contributing vocals and guitar work on the Family Stone's accomplished album There's a Riot Goin' On, and penning the ballad "Trust Me", for Joplin on her album Pearl.
 Womack was one of the last people to see Joplin alive, having visited her hours before she died at the Landmark Hotel in Los Angeles, California.

 After two more albums with Minit, Womack switched labels, signing with United Artists where he changed his attire and his musical direction with the album Communication.
 The album bolstered his first top 40 hit, "That's the Way I Feel About Cha", which peaked at number two R&B and number 27 on the Billboard Hot 100 in the spring of 1972.